Hi, I am Chad. I’ve got some great stretches you can do at work to counteract the negative effects of being seated all day long.

 This exercise is great for ankle mobility.
 Make sure that your knees are over the middle of your foot.
 Think about planting your feet solidly into the ground and keeping your spine long.

-I am going to show you another way of doing the Womb Squat, as some people may have a difficult time doing it without some support.
+I will show you another way of doing the Womb Squat, as some people may have difficulty doing it without some support.
 Put your hands on a chair or a desk for help with balance and go through the same movement.

 Womb Squat with Support

-If you are looking for more solutions, check this out in SittingSolution.com.
+If you are looking for more solutions, check this out on SittingSolution.com.